-- 1. Calculations are completed at both the member-district level and aggregated at the ISD level.
-Identification for Significant Disproportionality is at the ISD-level. - 2.
-Calculations use data from the Fall 2023 and Fall 2024 Michigan Student Data System (MSDS)1 general collections including the Special Education Count files.
-Only students with an Individualized Education Plan (IEPs), ages 5 in kindergarten through 21, per the Individuals with Disabilities Education Act (IDEA) Part B definition, are counted.2 (The residency codes of students are drawn from the data in MSDS, and the education environment is based on the information submitted in the MSDS special education child count.)
-Resident data refers to the students that live within a member district's boundaries with the following exceptions: students attending public school academies, schools of choice, non-public schools, registered home-schools and entities serving adjudicated students are only reflected in their operating ISD/member district.
+- 1. Calculations are completed at both the member-district level and aggregated at the ISD level but identification for Significant Disproportionality is at the ISD-level. - 2.
+Calculations use data from the Fall 2023 and Fall 2024 Michigan Student Data System (MSDS)1 general collections including the Special Education count files.
+Only students with an Individualized Education Plan (IEP), ages 3 through 21, per the Individuals with Disabilities Education Act (IDEA) Part B definition, are counted.2 (The residency codes of students are drawn from the data in MSDS, and the disability category is based on the information in the MSDS special education child count.)
+Resident district data refers to the students that live within a district's boundaries with the following exceptions: students attending public school academies, schools of choice, non-public schools, registered homeschools and entities serving adjudicated students are only reflected in their operating district.